sidneyholden1/laplace_operator_metric_graph/README.md

 # Laplace Operator on Metric Graphs

-This repository contains the code and data used in "A continuum limit for dense spatial networks".
+This repository contains the code used in "A continuum limit for dense spatial networks".

 ---